Charities to help retired race horses

 Retired race horses need help

 Retired race horses all need somewhere to go after their careers in racing, however successful they've been...
-They deserve good homes & there are charities to help them make the career move from racing to their next step.
-But these charities help.
+They deserve good homes and the best of care, & there are charities to help them make the career move from racing to their next step.
+But the charities listed after these bullets help.

 Race horse charities helping retired race horses include